I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/stiusd/nf-stiusd-istiusd-lockdevice.md

 <p>If the operation succeeds, the method should return S_OK.
 Otherwise, it should return one of the STIERR-prefixed error codes defined in <i>stierr.h</i>.</p>

 ## -remarks
 <p>If you are writing a driver for a device connected to a serial port, you might want to call <a href="fs.createfile">CreateFile</a> from within the driver's <b>IStiUSD::LockDevice</b> method if the device was opened in status mode.
 This will prohibit other applications from using the port (which might be supporting other devices) while status information is being obtained.
-For more information, see <a href="NULL">Transfer Modes</a>.</p>
+For more information, see <a href="https://msdn.microsoft.com/79af0d8f-dd04-4ff4-a047-f415562a16a5">Transfer Modes</a>.</p>

 ## -requirements
 <table>